cooperchien/project/README.md

 # Ask the chatbot questions related to the interpretation of a Tarot Card.
+May you be inspired!
 <script type="module">
     import Chatbot from "https://cdn.jsdelivr.net/gh/cooperchien/CooperAI@latest/dist/web.js"
     Chatbot.init({